- What are advantages, disadvantages of term life insurance?

 – Coverage ceases when the term ends.
 Even when the policy may be renewed for another term, the ever-increasing premium may make coverage too expensive to continue.

-– According to a 1993 Penn State University study, which covered more than 20,000 policies, only 1 percent resulted in a death claim.
+– According to a 1993 Penn State University study, which covered more than 20,000 policies, only one percent resulted in a death claim.

 About Tony Steuer